Chronic Illness Counseling - GreenTPsychology - New York, NY

 I take an integrative approach to chronic illness counseling.
 I provide a safe, trusting, warm and empathetic space where you can openly explore your desires.
 Together, we will collaborate to empower you to make the changes you need to feel more in control of your life moving forward.
 I will strive to help you reclaim a sense of confidence while I assist you in being able to live the type of life you want.

 I’ve been working with patients with chronic illness my entire career.
 I’ve taught two health psychology courses at Fordham University, I received pre-doctoral training working on the floor at Lenox Hill Hospital, I maintain an active blog on chronic illness and I continue to travel and lecture on coping with chronic illness.
+I am also a Community Ambassador for the Lupus Foundation of America.

 I know that adjusting to the restrictions of illness can be very difficult.
 However, with help and support, it is possible to adapt to your new situation in ways that feel manageable and rewarding.
 Even with a chronic illness, you can experience harmony and happiness in your life.